 For a long time, the X-5 was stationed in the northern part of Bali.
-Despite its immense potential, no one could transport the machine to where it was most needed due to its substantial size—2 meters high, 1.5 meters wide, and weighing 1 tonne.
+Despite its immense potential, no one could transport the machine to where it was most needed due to its substantial size—2 meters high, 1.5 meters wide, and weighing 1 tone.
 The logistical challenges of moving such a large piece of equipment across the island's inadequate and often difficult terrain seemed insurmountable.

 Realizing the machine's potential to address Bali's waste problem, we decided to take matters into our own hands.
 A team of dedicated interns and local workers was assembled, and we embarked on a mission to retrieve the X-5.
 Driving up north, we faced the daunting task of disassembling the machine into smaller, manageable parts to facilitate transport.
 This required meticulous planning and careful execution to ensure that it could be safely transported and reassembled.

-The machine is heavy, no question, but this kind of transport in France is done like a million times per day, but what is normal back home here is quite the challenge, no proper roads, no trucks,...”
+“ The machine is heavy, no question, but this kind of transport in France is done like a million times per day, but what is normal back home here is quite the challenge, no proper roads, no trucks,...”
 Leo, Intern at Zero-X.

 Transporting the disassembled X-5 parts to Canggu was no easy feat.
 The journey involved navigating narrow, poorly maintained roads, which are typical in many developing regions.
 Using two local trucks, the team carefully transported the machine's components.
 The challenging road conditions in Bali made the 8km journey feel much longer and more arduous than it would in a developed country.
 Additionally, we initially considered using scooters for transport, but the difficulty of balancing large machine parts on such vehicles quickly proved impractical.
 This phase of the project highlighted the infrastructure challenges that often accompany high-tech operations in developing countries.